jbhopkins/bioxtasraw/docs/source/tutorial/s2_denss.rst

     and RSC to the reference model.
 If any model was not included in the averaging it is highlighted in red.

-    *   Verify that the Rg is close to the expected value,a nd that the chi^2 and support volumes are relatively consistent between models.
+    *   Verify that the Rg is close to the expected value, and that the chi^2 and support volumes are relatively consistent between models.

 #.
 Individual model results are displayed in the numbered tabs.
 For each individual